 Appropriate locations for scheduling the oral Comprehensive Exam are Haury 212 (the School's conference room) and various campus classrooms.
-To reserve Haury 212 or other rooms, contact Catherine Lehman (cml@email.arizona.edu; 520-621-6298) in the Anthropology Main Office, Haury 210.
+To reserve Haury 212 or other rooms, contact Perlana Howard in the Anthropology Main Office, Haury 210.
 Most room scheduling requests require at least seven working days to process.